What is a Warmstone Heat Battery made from?

 What temperature hot water can it supply?

-The unit can supply water at up to 80 degrees Celsius, however we would normally expect you to run it at between 65 and 70 degrees Celsius at a similar temperature to your current boiler.
+The unit can supply water at up to 80 degrees Celsius.
+We would normally expect to run it between 65 and 70 degrees Celsius as this is the temperature used by most boilers.

 Can my plumber install and service it?

 Yes, but they will need to go through our accredited installer process.
 For early installs we will take full responsibility for installation and provide both plumber and electrician.

 Will I qualify for the Renewable Heat Incentive?
 Will I be able to get a grant / interest free loan to support the cost of the Warmstone Heat Battery?